 The First World War marked the end of Europe's "long nineteenth century" and set the stage for the conflicts and transformations of the twentieth century.
 This course will explore the origins, development, and consequences of the conflict.
-Topics include the roots of the war, military tactics and strategies, soldiers' experiences, life on the home-
+Topics include the roots of the war, military tactics and strategies, soldiers' experiences, life on the homefront, the peace settlements, and the war's legacy.
+No prerequisites.
+Open to first-year students.
+Not offered in 2024-25. (w, x, MOD)